Be completely humble and gentle; be patient, bearing with one another in love. Ephesians 4:2

 Somewhere around 5AM, the nurses came in and did more vitals and flushing of her IV, and then started her on her first round of platelets.
 They were able to push them in about 30 minutes; 15 minutes later they drew blood to test her levels.
 (If her levels were not high enough, we would have to do another round of platelets, but we did not have much - time before surgery or bagged platelets - to spare.)
 Her platelet numbers were high enough, so surgery was still on the schedule for the day.
 For some reason, they did come back an hour later and start to give more platelets, but then the bag started to leak, so they took it away.
 During that time, the nurse practitioner for the lumbar puncture visited us and assured us that her numbers were great and she wouldn't need any more platelets before surgery.

 Surgery was scheduled for 11AM and they called us back just after that time.
 Unfortunately, it took another hour for the OR and surgeon to be ready, so Ruby had to hang tight a little longer.
-Once they took her back, the surgery took a little over an hour, and she was back to us about two hours later, snoring, snuggling, and with a tube coming out of her chest.
-(The surgery was to place her port/catheter.
+Once they took her back, the surgery took an hour, and she was back to us about two hours later, snoring, snuggling, and with a tube coming out of her chest.
+(The surgery was to place her port/central line.
 This is how she will receive most of her chemo and also how they will take blood for testing and administer fluids, as needed.
 While she was under they also performed a lumbar puncture/spinal tap.
 This was to pull some fluid from her spine to test for leukemia cells there and also to put the first dose of chemo for her spine and brain into her system.)

 About an hour after Ruby got back to us, she woke up and returned to being Ruby quickly.
 She ate a TON and then an hour or so later started to fade again.
 This was a BIG day for her.
 At 5PM, chemo via IV was started.
 Around this time Ruby started to show some signs of pain when we moved around a little, but it helped to have all of her other IVs taken out (she had two others in place from earlier in the day).
 Ruby rallied until 7PM and then couldn't keep her eyes open another second.